A message from the Vice-Chancellor

 Jane den Hollander

-LIVE the future provides a framework for a bold and exciting future, and outlines the strategies we need to achieve this vision.
+LIVE the future: Agenda 2020, informing the 2015 – 2017 triennium, continues to provide us with a framework for a bold and exciting future, and outlines the strategies we need to achieve this vision.
 It responds to changes in national policy and shifting market conditions, but holds true to Deakin's character.
-As we plan for a future that is very different to that envisaged at our birth, it is appropriate to think about how we want to define and distinguish our university through the second decade of this twenty first century.
+As we plan for a future that is already different from that envisaged in 2010, it is appropriate to continue to define and distinguish our University in the run up to 2020.

-I call on all those whose lives have been touched by Deakin to join with me in achieving our vision - that we will be Australia's premier university in driving the digital frontier to enable globally connected education for the jobs of the future and research that makes a difference to the benefit of our students, our staff and the communities we serve.
+Once again, I call on those whose lives have been touched by Deakin, to join with me in achieving our vision – that we will be Australia's premier university in driving the digital frontier to enable education for the jobs of the future and research that makes a difference to the communities we serve

 Jane den Hollander